 11.1 Members have legal rights to access to information and to Council documents that go beyond the rights enjoyed by members of the public.
 The law relating to Member's rights to information is complex and includes common law and statutory rights.
 The law also changes from time to time with new legislation or new case lawThe Council has agreed procedures for what information will be shared with Members.
-If at any time a Member believes access to information or Council documents is being denied contrary to the Member's legal rights the issue should be raised with the Monitoring Officer or a member of the Legal Servicea Senior Officer in the Legal & Democratic Services Department.
+If at any time a Member believes access to information or Council documents is being denied contrary to the Member's legal rights the issue should be raised with the Monitoring Officer or a member of the Legal Services Department.